 It is difficult to say how many sessions you may need.
 Most counsellors will offer to see you four to six times initially and then review with you.
 At this point, you may feel your relationship is in a different place and that you have done all you need to do for now.
 You can always come back at a later date.
 Or if you feel you need more time, your counsellor will explore with you how many more sessions you would like.
 Counselling isn’t a quick fix.
 It could take several months or more to work through your difficulties; it depends on what your situation is and what needs to change.

 What does relationship counselling cost?

-Each local service is funded differently, which is why each centre has its own scale of costs.
-Some centres receive funding from their local authority or health board, but others don’t, which explains the different scales of suggested donations.
-It is likely that the cost will be somewhere in the range of £35 to £50 per session.
-You will be asked to make a donation towards that cost if you cannot afford the full amount.
-No one is ever refused services if they cannot afford to make a donation.
+Each local service is funded differently, which is why each one has its own scale of costs.
+Some services receive funding from their local authority or health board, but others don’t, which explains the different scales of suggested donations or charges.

 Who are the counsellors?

 Most of our counsellors have been trained by Relationships Scotland and have, or are working towards, a diploma in couple counselling, which is a three-year course.

 Some of our counsellors are on the current training course.
 If they are students, they will have already completed a large part of the academic requirement of the course and will have been assessed as competent to see couples.

 We also have a small number of counsellors on placement from university approved diploma courses who want to work with couples.

 Whoever your counsellor is, they will have been assessed as experienced and competent to work with us.
 Counsellors are all expected to abide by the codes of practice of Relationships Scotland and their own professional organisation.
 They will work ethically and professionally at all times.